-King’s College London is the Data Controller for the study.
+King’s College London (and South London and Maudsley NHS Foundation Trust for English data only)* is the Data Controller for the study.
 If you have any concerns about your data, please contact both the Data Protection Office or the Chief Investigator of the study.
-You have the right to withdraw your consent at any time.

 The Data Protection Officer at King’s College London is Albert Chan.
 He can be reached at:

 The study is led by Professor Laura Goldstein, the Chief Investigator of the CODES trial.
 She may be reached at: